 The Health Sciences Authority (HSA) is putting in place appropriate fit-for-purpose requirements for pharmacies providing e-pharmacy service directly to the patients.
 This new mode of pharmacy service can offer patients with greater convenience and wider healthcare options.

-HSA-licenced retail pharmacies and wholesalers in Singapore with good track record in handling POM and P, may apply for a retail pharmacy licence or include such services in their existing retail pharmacy licence if they intend to carry out e-pharmacy operations.
-HSA will assess these applicants for compliance with our regulatory requirements before approval to start e-pharmacy operations.
-The regulatory requirements are needed to ensure that the right medicines of the appropriate quality are supplied to the correct patients as prescribed by the patients’ doctors.
+HSA-licenced retail pharmacies and wholesalers in Singapore with good track record in handling POM and P, may apply for a retail pharmacy licence or include such services in their existing retail pharmacy licence if they intend to carry out e-pharmacy service.
+HSA will assess these applicants for compliance with our regulatory requirements before approval to start e-pharmacy service.
+The regulatory requirements are needed to ensure that electronic prescriptions are transmitted in a secure and validated closed loop system and the right medicines of the appropriate quality are supplied to the correct patients as prescribed by the patients’ doctors.

 Patients are strongly advised to only purchase therapeutic products from these licensed retail pharmacies and the corresponding e-commerce platforms in Singapore, to ensure that the products are from a reliable source.

 E-pharmacy is a mode of pharmacy service that utilises technology to better serve patients by providing more convenient access to pharmacy services.
 This new mode of pharmacy service is provided by a licensed pharmacy in Singapore using a secured online platform.
 Prescriptions are transmitted electronically through a closed-loop electronic interface from the qualified practitioner or collaborative prescribing practitioner to the qualified pharmacist.
 The qualified pharmacist processes the received valid prescriptions through electronic means, and conducts professional counselling remotely, as needed.
 The medicines are then delivered directly to the patients, who enjoy the convenience of not having to go down to a physical retail pharmacy outlet to fill their prescriptions.